-Part 3 - Open Public Records Act
+Part 3 - Public Records Act

 The Washington State Association of Counties (WSAC) is required by court order to comply with the Open Public Records Act, RCW 42.56 (hereinafter the "Act").
-In order to ensure compliance with the Act, WSAC will utilize these interim procedures.
+In order to ensure compliance with the Act, WSAC will utilize these procedures.

-The Open Public Records Act
+The Public Records Act